 This link expires at ${expirationDate?string("yyyy.MM.dd HH:mm:ss")}. '''

-Code example 92: Template to reset the engineer's password
+Code example 84: Template to reset the password for the Web Client

 The From address of the email which is sent to the engineer is defined by the CM system property cmas-core-security, password.reset.mail.from.